 From the weekly averaged data, monthly mean data averaged all years are produced separately for the FTS and MOPITT to represent the climatological mean background together along with its standard deviation.
 The latter quantity provides a measure of the expected spread in the background values due to interannual variability.
 Anomalies of the weekly data are then taken with reference to this background.
 An anomaly for either the satellite or FTS is considered significant and called out as an ‘event’ if it is greater than the standard deviation of the corresponding monthly-mean background.

-Wolongong
+Wollongong

-Of the 3 stations examined here, the coastal town of Wollongong (34.5S, 150.9E, XXX m altitude) is the closest to urban sources.
-It is only about 85 km south of Sydney and has significant local industry in the form of a large steel mill in the suburb of Port Kembla.
+Of the 3 stations examined here, the coastal town of Wollongong (34.5S, 150.9E, 30 m altitude) is the closest to urban sources.
+It is only about 85 km south of Sydney and has significant local industry in the form of a large steel mill in the suburb of Port Kembla, nearly directly to the South of the measurement site.

 Figure 3 shows a comparison of weekly-averaged CO total column observations from MOPITT and the ground-based FTS at the University of Wollongong.
 The anomalies of the weekly data referenced to the smooth monthly mean background averaged over all available years of data are also shown.
 Two types of event are indicated; those that are observed by both the FTS and MOPITT measurements and those observed only by the FTS.
 These events are listed in Table XXX along with identification of the cause when possible.

-Description of the comparison procedure

-Classes of agreement following Rebecca’s description
+Description of the event analysis procedure: Daily FTS total column CO values lying greater than one standard deviation away from the seasonal mean were identified and any FTS operator comments about instrument functionality, meteorology and recorded events were noted.
+In order to locate fire events, MODIS fire location and duration data were determined using the FIRMS web fire mapper [Davies et al., 2009].
+Meteorology was investigated for days of interest using the British Atmospheric Data Centre (BADC) web trajectory service [European Centre for Medium-Range Weather Forecasts, 2010].
+Five day back trajectories were run from 18:00, with output frequencies of 1 hour and at altitude levels 950, 750 and 450 hPa.
+Forward trajectories were run for selected days from locations suspected to contribute to total column CO measurements.
+In addition, wind data were obtained from the Australian Bureau of Meteorology [2010] for Bellambi (a northern suburb of Wollongong) and University of Wollongong sites.
+Influence from Port Kembla industrial area was determined by identifying a wedge of wind directions between 150-210 degrees likely to transport CO from this direction.
+Air quality data for Wollongong CO was obtained from the Department of Environment, Climate Change & Water [2010].

 General seasonal cycle: This is dominated by the long-range transport of biomass burning plumes from southern Africa and South America.
 Wollongong is also significantly impacted by Australian bushfires.
 Compared to the MOPITT data, the FTS data show about 50% greater spread in the standard deviation of the monthly mean background, which is also reflected in the large number of FTS-only events that are observed.
 This is most likely a result of measurement representativeness: the FTS captures fine-scale local pollution events from the urban airshed whereas the satellite data primarily sees the regional scale background.

 Large local events are captured in both datasets.